“Impatriates” – 70%/90% Tax break to attract “human capital” to Italy

 How to claim the relief

-If you are an employee you should make a written letter of request (self certifying that you meet all the requisites) to your employer, ideally before receipt of your first instalment of annual salary in the first tax year that the relief applies – although adjustment via a future payslip for the same year may be possible.
-For the self-employed (and those employees who have not presented the letter of request in time) the benefit can be claimed in the relevant annual tax return which will generate the refund either via a payslip, a payment from the authorities or credit to offset future tax liabilities.
-We can assist with the refund claim.
+If you are an employee you should make a written request (self certifying that you meet all the requisites) to your employer, ideally before receipt of your first instalment of annual salary in the first tax year that the relief applies – although adjustment via a future payslip for the same year may be possible.
+For the self-employed (and those employees who have not presented the letter of request in time) the benefit can be claimed in the first (but no later, according to the Tax Agency) annual tax return which will generate the refund either via a payslip, a refund from the authorities, or a credit to offset future tax liabilities.
+We can assist with the refund/credit claim.

-If you would like advice on whether you qualify for the relief and/or a pre-compiled copy of the letter you need to send your employer please get in touch.
+If you would like advice on whether you qualify for the relief and/or a the self-certification request you need to give to your employer please get in touch.

 Legislation and guidance (mainly in Italian)